jerilseb/slackbot/Readme.md

 # slackbot
-A generic slackbot which answers general questions
+A slackbot which answers general questions.
+Each capability of the bot is built as a microservice.
+The NLP engine used is chat.ai